fordy13/VENTUREAPP/README.md

 ---which has a button at the top "Ask a Question"
 ---where it lists questions that have been asked
-----if the user is logged in it shows an "Answer Question" button for each question -Clicking on a company in the /companies view will bring up a view of that companies most recent answers to each question, and the user who answered it.
+----if the user is logged in it shows an "Answer Question" button for each question -Clicking on a company in the /companies view will bring up a view of that company's most recent answers to each question, and the user who answered it.